T3sT3ro/SdfManipulator/README.md

 - Several test assets in the main `Assets/` directory, of which `Prefabs/` holds main test scenes demonstrating usages.
 There are also several scenes showcasing the usage of instantiated SDF scenes.
 - the tool itself as an embedded package inside `Packages/me.tooster.sdf/`, containing definitions of primitives, operators, their visual controllers, shader generators and an embedded HLSL syntax tree API for assembling shader code using ASTs.
+- A custom API based on source generators for programaticaly working with ShaderLab and HLSL languages.
+It allows to build and transform syntax trees in a concise way.
+Also safer than a basic string concatenation.
+Not optimized yet, requires refactors and simplification (don't judge me on the code quality now, :P), but it implements a big part of the aforementioned languages.
+Located in https://github.com/T3sT3ro/SdfManipulator/tree/master/Packages/me.tooster.sdf/SyntaxGenerators~ and independent of any Unity API iirc.
+It's modeled after the Roslyn's Syntax API.
 - Some unused or experimental code meant to be organized and cleaned later.

 ## Table of Contents